sara-sabr/ITStrategy/TeamMandate/Presentation.md

 ## Project Analysis

--- TO-DO List of current projects, and scheduled projects, and what should be done (cancelled, repriortized, modified)
+-- TO-DO List of current projects, and scheduled projects, and what should be done (cancelled, re-prioritized, modified)